STRd6/fxz/README.md

 I also want to investigate using the full float32 range or expanding the recommended range and see what impact that will have, but I need to learn more about how the synth operates to be sure.
+This could also involve humanizing the units somewhat but it will require learning a lot more about the internals of the synthesis.

 Glossary
 ------